I absolutely LOVE the holidays. I love the festivals, the food, the hustle and bustle, the lights, and the gifts.

 Health is our greatest (and probably most taken for granted) gift.
 This November, start a tradition of being thankful for health by being active together.
 Carve out time to enjoy a favorite outdoor activity each weekend – or better yet, try something new.

 North Texas Turkey Trot: This popular Frisco tradition offers a 10K, 5K, and a Miracle Mile – and benefits a really great cause.
-The Trot is the morning of Thanksgiving Day, but you can make it month-long event by training together.
+Traditionally, The Trot is held in Frisco Square on the morning of Thanksgiving Day, but this year it’s a VIRTUAL event — which means you can make it a month-long event by training together and logging miles!
 Your “training” can be as goofy or serious as you want, depending on the age and interest of your kids.
 Add in some silly turkey-themed “flair” for the race and you have THE ultimate Thanksgiving tradition.

 Hit the Frisco Parks and Trails: Fall is the perfect time to enjoy our area’s great hike and bike trails with your children.
 Try Cottonwood Creek Trail, Frisco Commons, or McCord Park for family-friendly walks.
 For even more adventure, explore Arbor Hills Nature Preserve, the Heard Wildlife Sanctuary, or Connemara Meadow Preserve.

 Try a new sport or activity: Create a tradition of trying a new activity or challenge together each November.
-A few ideas to consider: an escape room adventure at Countdown2Escape, fishing (try Frisco Commons or Bacchus Park), indoor skydiving at IFly in Frisco, or ice skating at the Star Center (for free!).
+A few ideas to consider: an escape room adventure at Countdown2Escape, fishing (try Frisco Commons or Bacchus Park), indoor go-carting at Kartland Performance Indoor Raceway, or ice skating at the Star Center.

 Get Creative About Being Grateful